-Through meetings, Continuous Professional Development (CPD) and referrals, the school has established good links with our local and our wider community which includes: Sussex Police, the Traveller Education and English as an Additional Language Service (TEALS), Behaviour and Attendance Service, Children's Centres and our Health Partners; we welcome them into our school.
+Through meetings, Continuous Professional Development (CPD) and referrals, the school has established good links with our local and our wider community which includes: Sussex Police, the Traveller Education and English as an Additional Language Service (TEALS), Team Around the School or Setting (TASS), Children's Centres and our Health Partners; we welcome them into our school.
 From them, we learn about equality issues outside school and can establish mechanisms for addressing them within school.